×

 When we asked people what advice they would give someone preparing to move to Juan Dolio, they said:

 "Juan Dolio, Dominican Republic is a small beach town located on the country's southern coast, known for its beautiful beaches, golf courses, and relaxed lifestyle.
 Before moving to Juan Dolio, expats should know that the official language is Spanish, so it would be beneficial to learn the language or at least basic phrases to communicate effectively with locals.
 The cost of living in Juan Dolio is relatively low compared to many Western countries, but it's important to budget for unexpected expenses, especially in the first few months of settling in.
 Healthcare facilities in Juan Dolio are adequate for minor health issues, but for serious medical conditions, you may need to travel to the capital, Santo Domingo.
 The Dominican Republic has a tropical climate, so expats moving from colder climates may need time to adjust to the heat and humidity.
 Public transportation in Juan Dolio is not very reliable, so having a personal vehicle can be beneficial.
 However, driving in the Dominican Republic can be challenging due to different driving habits and road conditions.
 The Dominican Republic is generally safe, but like any other place, it has its share of crime.
 Expats should take standard precautions to protect their personal safety and belongings.
 The food in the Dominican Republic is a blend of Spanish, African, and Taino influences.
 It's worth trying local dishes like mofongo, sancocho, and tostones.
 Expats should also be aware that the pace of life in Juan Dolio is slower than in many Western countries.
 This can be a welcome change for some, but it may take time to adjust for others.
 Lastly, it's important to understand and respect the local culture and customs.
-Dominicans are known for their friendliness and hospitality, and integrating into the local community can greatly enhance your experience in Juan Dolio," replied a member in Juan Dolio.
+Dominicans are known for their friendliness and hospitality, and integrating into the local community can greatly enhance your experience in Juan Dolio," remarked one expat who made the move to Juan Dolio.

 How do I find a place to live in Juan Dolio?